-But compare Piggly Wiggly Midwest, 357 NLRB No. 191, slip op. at 2 (2012) (8(a)(5) refusal to provide certain information was not fully litigated, even though respondent presented evidence on the issue, as the respondent had no reason, in the absence of a complaint allegation or amendment, to attempt to substantiate its previous response to the union that it was impossible to provide the information as requested); Dilling Mechanical Contractors, 348 NLRB 98, 105 (2006) (8(a)(3) refusal to hire was not fully litigated, even though the parties presented evidence regarding the underlying conduct, as that evidence was also relevant to the 8(a)(1) complaint allegation that the respondent had breached an earlier settlement agreement, the violations involved different burdens of proof, and none of the parties argued that the conduct violated 8(a)(3) in their posthearing briefs); Desert Aggregates, 340 NLRB 289, 292-293 (2003) (manager's unalleged statement during a captive-audience meeting was not fully litigated where the manager's testimony regarding his statement "emerged incidentally," during General Counsel's cross-examination, and the General Counsel's failure to move to amend the complaint during trial may have hindered the respondent in presenting exculpatory evidence); and Champion International Corp., 339 NLRB 672 (2003) (finding that litigation of alleged 8(a)(5) unilateral-change violation did not establish that the parties also fully litigated unalleged 8(a)(5) direct-dealing violation).
-See also Teamsters "General" Local 200, 357 NLRB No. 192 (2011) (judge's actions led respondent to reasonably believe that it would not have to defend against additional 8(b)(1)(A) allegation).
+But compare Dalton School, 364 NLRB No. 18 (2016) (8(a)(1) interrogation was not fully litigated, notwithstanding that the interrogation was related to the alleged 8(a)(1) termination and respondent relied on it as a defense to that allegation, as respondent was not put on notice that the pertinent facts would be used to prove an interrogation violation); Piggly Wiggly Midwest, 357 NLRB 2344, 2345 (2012) (8(a)(5) refusal to provide certain information was not fully litigated. even though respondent presented evidence on the issue, as the respondent had no reason, in the absence of a complaint allegation or amendment, to attempt to substantiate its previous response to the union that it was impossible to provide the information as requested); Dilling Mechanical Contractors, 348 NLRB 98, 105 (2006) (8(a)(3) refusal to hire was not fully litigated, even though the parties presented evidence regarding the underlying conduct, as that evidence was also relevant to the 8(a)(1) complaint allegation that the respondent had breached an earlier settlement agreement, the violations involved different burdens of proof, and none of the parties argued that the conduct violated 8(a)(3) in their posthearing briefs); Desert Aggregates, 340 NLRB 289, 292-293 (2003) (manager's unalleged statement during a captive-audience meeting was not fully litigated where the manager's testimony regarding his statement "emerged incidentally," during General Counsel's cross-examination, and the General Counsel's failure to move to amend the complaint during trial may have hindered the respondent in presenting exculpatory evidence); and Champion International Corp., 339 NLRB 672 (2003) (finding that litigation of the alleged 8(a)(5) unilateral-change violation did not establish that the parties also fully litigated the unalleged 8(a)(5) direct-dealing violation).
+See also Teamsters "General" Local 200, 357 NLRB 1844, 1845 (2011) (judge improperly found an 8(b)(1)(A) violation as his statements in response to the General Counsel's motion on the first day of hearing to add the allegation led respondent to reasonably believe that it would not have to defend against that allegation).